Man charged in deaths of two Edmonton children, serious injury to their mother

 “Their bodies were found concealed underneath piles of various household items,” she said.

 Affolder did not give the ages of the children other than to say they were very young.
-Autopsies were scheduled for Friday.
+Autopsies were scheduled for Friday, but the results weren’t expected before Monday.

 She said the man was the biological father of one of the children, but was not living in the apartment with the woman.